nfredmond/DOT-Dashboard/SUPABASE_SETUP.md

 - **sync_status**: Tracks the synchronization status of records
 - **sync_queue**: Queues changes made offline for synchronization when online

-## CAMP and TrendNavigator Integration
+## GreenChAMP and TrendNavigator Integration

-For transportation modeling integration:
+To set up the transportation modeling modules:

-1. Set up the base schema using `supabase_schema.sql`
+1. Ensure you have the core schema installed
-2. Apply the CAMP and TrendNavigator extension using `camp_trendnavigator_schema.sql`
+2. Apply the GreenChAMP and TrendNavigator extension using `greenchamp_trendnavigator_schema.sql`

 ## ELI5 Documentation